CamLadd/Ethereum_forecasting/Readme.md

 ## Visualizations

 ![image info](Visuals/Histograms.png)

-- These histograms exemplify the volatility of the asset.
-The large majority of prices fall 0 and 1000, however there are low-frequency instances of prices that are 2, 3, and 4 times the max value of that range.
-This shows that the price spiked and fell, never maintaining a high value for very long at all.
+- High occurrence of low prices

+- Very low occurrence of high prices

+- Distribution of prices shows that the price remained relatively stationary, then spiked briefly several times

 ![image info](Visuals/acf_plots.png)
 - Using the ACF and PACF plots shown above, we can conclude that an optimal value for p for an ARIMA model would be 1, and an optimal value for q for an ARIMA model would be 1 as well.
 You can identify this by the exaggreated correlation at the corresponding lag values